Road bike holidays

 The table below gives details of the Extra Hill Circuits

-Cycling from le Moulin du Chemin is invogorating.
+Cycling from Le Moulin du Chemin is invigorating.
 The two country lanes leading out of le Moulin's valley reach level ground after a little over 1km, each with climbs of around 60m.

 More About The Holidays